Pvt. Howard Edward Rickman

 Maru, was not ready to sail.
 After

-this was done, Howard's POW detachment was
+this was done, on October 11th, Howard's POW

-boarded onto the Arisan Maru and packed
+detachment was boarded onto the Arisan Maru

-into the ship's number two hold.
+and packed into the ship's number one

 On October 11th, the ship sailed but took a southerly route away from Formosa and anchored in a cove off Palawan Island where it remained for ten days.
 Within the first 48 hours, five POWs died because of the conditions in the hold.
 The POWs managed to wire the hold's ventilation system into the ship's lighting system which had no light bulbs but did have power.
 For two days the POWs had fresh air until the Japanese discovered what they had done and turned off the power to the system.